 By Bhavan Kumar

+Patanjali’s Yoga Sutra is a classic text, but it still has relevance today, because of the Eight Limbs.
 The ideal Yoga practice is a delicate balance between science and art, creating a union between mind, body, and spirit.
 The practitioner uses the body and breath to nurture an awareness of individual and unified focus.
 The Yoga Sutra of Patanjali describes the foundations and framework of Yoga philosophy from before 200 A.D.
 The sacred text offers a description of the innermost workings of the mind and provides an eight-part practice for controlling mental restlessness and cultivating unshakeable peace.

 At its core, Patanjali’s Yoga Sutra describe eight Ashtanga, or “limbs,” of Yoga which provide the proper structure for yoga practice.
 Each limb correlates to a practice for achieving a healthy and balanced life.
 Mastery of the eight limbs eventually provides spiritual fulfillment and connection to the divine.

-The eight limbs of Patanjali’s Yoga Sutra are briefly described below.
+The Eight Limbs of Patanjali’s Yoga Sutra are briefly described below.
 The first five limbs are considered “external aids to Yoga.”
 The final three limbs are considered “internal aids to Yoga.”

 1. Yama: includes five guidelines for moral and ethical behavior towards others, also known as universal morality or ethical social behavior.
 Restraint and abstention from wrong acts, sometimes known as “the Commandments.”